abtsousa/clippy/README.md

 ### Arguments

 [PATH]  The folder where CLIP files will be stored.
+Will use current working directory if empty.

 ### Options